reside-ic/reside-ic.github.io/content/blog/youtrack-github.md

 This is a small Flask app that accepts payloads from GitHub whenever a pull request related action is taken and uses the [YouTrack API](https://www.jetbrains.com/help/youtrack/standalone/General-REST-API.html) to update the relevant ticket.
-A small config file maps GitHub users to YouTrack users, so that when a code review is requested on GitHub, the YouTrack ticket gets assigned to the relevant person.
-Similarly when code changes are requested the ticket gets assigned back to the author.
+A small config file maps GitHub users to YouTrack users, so that when a code review is requested on GitHub, the YouTrack ticket gets assigned to the relevant person and marked as "Submitted".
+Similarly when code changes are requested the ticket gets assigned back to the author and marked as "Reopened".
+When a pull request is merged the ticket gets marked as "Ready to deploy".

 Code and a full README for the webhook can be found at: https://github.com/vimc/youtrack-integration